-(b) amend the conditions at any time by written notice served on the child.
+- (a) impose conditions that the chief executive considers appropriate on the fixed release order; and - (b) amend the conditions at any time by written notice served on the child.

-Release period counts as part of detention period
+190 Release period counts as part of detention period

-190. A period of time for which a child is released from detention under a fixed release order must be counted as part of the period that the child spent in detention for the purpose of calculating the end of the child's period of detention.
+A period of time for which a child is released from detention under a fixed release order must be counted as part of the period that the child spent in detention for the purpose of calculating the end of the child's period of detention.

-Cancellation of release order
+191 Cancellation of release order

+(1) If the chief executive is of the opinion, on reasonable grounds, that a child released from detention under a fixed release order has contravened a condition imposed by the chief executive on the order, the chief executive may revoke the order by instrument.

+91 Section 174 (Period of custody on remand to be treated as detention on sentence)

-- 191.(1) If the chief executive is of the opinion, on reasonable grounds, that a child released from detention under a fixed release order has contravened a condition imposed by the chief executive on the order, the chief executive may revoke the order by instrument. - (2) If the chief executive revokes a release order the chief executive may make application to a magistrate for a warrant to arrest the child and return the child to a detention centre for the unexpired portion of the child's sentence. - (3) If, on application under subsection (2), the magistrate is satisfied on the chief executive's complaint on oath that the child named in the warrant has failed to comply with the conditions of the child's fixed release order, the magistrate may issue a warrant authorising all police officers to arrest the child and return the child to a detention centre. - (4) A warrant issued under subsection (3) must specify the grounds on which the warrant was issued. - (5) The commissioner of the police service on being requested by the chief executive to do so must withdraw a warrant issued under this section. - (6) The period spent by the child out of custody after the issue of a warrant is not to be counted as part of the time spent by the child in detention for the purpose of calculating the end of the period of detention from which the child was released, unless the chief executive determines otherwise at any time.
+(2) If the chief executive revokes a release order the chief executive may make application to a magistrate for a warrant to arrest the child and return the child to a detention centre for the unexpired portion of the child's sentence.

+(3) If, on application under subsection (2), the magistrate is satisfied on the chief executive's complaint on oath that the child named in the warrant has failed to comply with the conditions of the child's fixed release order, the magistrate may issue a warrant authorising all police officers to arrest the child and return the child to a detention centre.

+(4) A warrant issued under subsection (3) must specify the grounds on which the warrant was issued.

+(5) The commissioner of the police service on being requested by the chief executive to do so must withdraw a warrant issued under this section.

+(6) The period spent by the child out of custody after the issue of a warrant is not to be counted as part of the time spent by the child in detention for the purpose of calculating the end of the period of detention from which the child was released, unless the chief executive determines otherwise at any time.

-Subdivision 4-Parole for life sentences
+Subdivision 4-Release for life sentences